scienmanas/InfoPulse/README.md

 # 🔰 InfoPulse

-A news app having built on Next Js, having backend and frontend separate.
+- A news app having built on Next Js, having backend and frontend separate.
 It has cron-job enabled to fetch news and store it in database.

+- Backend deployed on `render.com` and [frontend](https://info-pulse-six.vercel.app/) on `vercel` under free tier.

 ## 📚 Tech Stack

-**Client:** Next, TailwindCSS
+- **Client:** Next JS, TailwindCSS

-**Server:** Node, Express
+- **Server:** Node, Express
-**Datebase:** Mongo DB
+- **Datebase:** Mongo DB

 ## 📦 API Reference, Routes & Misc